Szymonkul/szymonkul/README.md

 # Hi there, I'm Szymon Kuliński 👋

 I'm a Computer Science student at the University of Economics in Katowice, with a strong interest in Python development, particularly web development.
-I'm currently focused on expanding my skills in Django and Flask, and I enjoy working on both backend logic and frontend elements.
-My GitHub profile showcases various projects, where I apply my knowledge in practical, real-world applications.
+I'm currently focused on expanding my skills in webframeworks, and I enjoy working on both backend logic and frontend elements.
+My GitHub profile showcases  projects, where I apply my knowledge in practical, real-world applications.

 ### Technologies
 - **Languages**: Python (Django, Flask), HTML, CSS, JavaScript, Bootstrap